Use of geocaching.com services is subject to the terms and conditions in our disclaimer

 3. How much does it cost to take a camera with you, underground?

-4. As proof of your visit, take a picture that includes you and one of the old electrical fittings around the ceiling of the cave.
+As a memento of your visit, IT WOULD BE NICE to take a picture that includes you and one of the old electrical fittings around the ceiling of the cave.

 Jrne frafvoyr sbbgjrne - nibvq syvc-sybcf!!!